What is Luteinizing hormone?

-Listed below are the normal values of LH blood levels measured in international units per litre (IU/L):
+Listed below are the normal values of LH blood levels in international units per litre (IU/L):

 The increased levels of LH can show primary and secondary testicular failure.

-Low levels of LH in adult males may lead to the reduced production of testosterone levels, which results in sexual dysfunction and lack of sexual interest.
+Low levels of LH in adult males lead to decreased sexual desire and sexual dysfunction due to a reduced level of testosterone.

-The increased levels of LH can cause early puberty in children, which is called precocious puberty.
+The increased levels of LH can cause early onset of puberty in children.

-The decreased levels of LH in children cause delayed puberty and indicates certain ovarian or testicular failure, hormone deficiency, etc.
+The decreased levels of LH in children causes delayed puberty and is an indication of ovarian or testicular failure, hormone deficiency, etc.

 Also Read: Hormones and Hormonal Disorders